Is Tupperware A Pyramid Scheme Scheme Or A Legit Business Opportunity?

 MLM’s in general are always going to have products that are more expensive and in the age of Amazon and online stores, it can be a challenge for consultants to sell products that can easily be bought elsewhere for a cheaper price.

-What Tupperware does have as an advantage is it’s reputation and quality products.
+What Tupperware does have as an advantage that it has a good reputation and quality products.

 It also makes a big difference when you’re actually at one of these home parties and someone is putting on a good demonstration.